 The MALT (Harder’s gland, cecal tonsils, duodenum Peyer’s patch, and ileum Peyer’s patch) and local humor (tear, trachea fluid, bile and intestinal fluid)were collected from three birds per group on days 0, 7, 14, 28 and 42 post-inoculation (PI).

 Collected tear, trachea fluid, bile and intestinal fluid were diluted by PBS (0.05M pH9.6) according to 1:10, but tear according to 1:50, and then add to the 96-well polystyrene microtiter plate, 200µl per hole.
 Here, the dilution for rabbit anti-chicken whole serum was 1:200 as primary antibodies, and the dilution for HRPlabeled Goat Anti-Rabbit IgG conjugate was 1:500 as second antibodies.
 However, 100µl TMB (tetramethylbenzidine, Sigma,USA) as the color-developing agent was added to each hole.
-As soon as the chromogenic reaction was terminated, the OD (Optical density) value was counted on 450nm by Universal Microplate Spectrophotometer (Molecular Devices, USA), and calculated the average of three holes of each sample.
+As soon as the chromogenic reaction was terminated, OD (the average optical density) were counted on 450nm by Universal Microplate Spectrophotometer (Molecular Devices, USA), and calculated the average of three holes of each sample.

 The procedure of IHC - SP staining was performed by the immunohistochemical kit (ZSGB-Bio, Beijing, China).
 The dilution for rabbit anti-chicken polyclonal antibody (Prepared in our laboratory) was 1:100 as primary antibodies, and the dilution for HRP-labeled Goat Anti-Rabbit IgG (H+L) was 1:500 as second antibodies.
 PBS replaced antibody in the negative control group.
 In addition, the TMB is for color reactions, and the apparent brown color observed under a light microscope indicated positive staining of the bound toxin.
 Finally, the number of IgA+, IgM+, and IgG+ in MALT were enumerated with pointcounting method by H600L Microscopic pathological imaging system (Nikon, Japan).